yyoshiaki/ikra/README.md

 ## For Mac Users

 [Dr.Ota(DBCLS)](https://github.com/inutano) solved the problem that salmon doesn’t work on Mac.
 The cause of the problem is that Docker is allocated only 2GB by default on Mac.
-Therefore,like this picture, the problem will be solved by allocating large amount of memories to Docker, such as 8GB, and doing Apply & Restart.
+The problem will be solved by allocating sufficient memory space(>=8Gb) for Docker, and applying and restarting Docker.

 ![img](img/docker_mac0.png)
 ![img](img/docker_mac1.png)